Ingram Wilcox

 Ingram Wilcox is an English quizzer who became the sixth person to win the £1,000,000 prize on Who Wants to Be a Millionaire? in the UK, and the fifth legitimate contestant to do so.
 He has also successfully competed in several other television and radio quizzes since the 1970s, including Brain of Britain, Mastermind, and Fifteen to One.

 Quiz Appearances

 Mastermind

 In 1980, Wilcox reached the final of Mastermind, finishing third out of four contestants.
 The final was won by Fred Housego.
 Wilcox's specialist subject was "The Crusades 1095–1192" in both his heat and the final.
 However, in the semi-final he chose "Mammals".

 Fifteen to One

 Wilcox appeared on Fifteen to One in both 1995 and 1996, including two grand finals.
-In his 1995 appearance, Wilcox was a witness to an outtake where host William G. Stewart dropped his question cards whilst explaining the rules of the first round.

 Who Wants to Be A Millionaire?

 In two appearances of Who Wants to Be a Millionaire? (broadcast on 5 June 2004 and 11 June 2005), Wilcox reached the "Fastest Finger First" stage but did not progress any further.

 On 23 September 2006, Wilcox became the fifth person to win the £1,000,000 jackpot on the show.
 He managed to reach the million pound question despite having used all of his lifelines by the £32,000 question.
 His final question was "Which boxer was famous for striking the gong in the introduction to J. Arthur Rank films?"
 He correctly chose Bombardier Billy Wells to win the prize money.